ElkeCodes/elkecodesblog/README.md

 - Add a11y testing with pa11y or an alternative
 - Add page about the blog on /coding
 - Add sitemap
+- Add external link component

 ## Done TODOs

+- Add URL to Github of this blog
 - Make tags page reachable
 - /blog vs. /posts
 - Check robots.txt if we need to block AI (inspiration: https://github.com/cassidoo/blahg/blob/main/public/robots.txt)